avblocks/avblocks-wiki/_sources/avblocks-for-cpp/getting-started-linux/create-cpp-command-line-tool-cmake.md

 ---
 title: Create a Command Line Tool using CMake on Ubuntu
 html_meta:
-    description: This page describes the steps needed to configure CMake project for AVBlocks Command Line Tool on Ubuntu
+    description: This page describes the steps needed to configure a CMake project for AVBlocks Command Line Tool on Ubuntu
 taxonomy:
     category: docs
 ---

 # Create a Command Line Tool using CMake on Ubuntu

 This topic describes the steps needed to configure a CMake project for C++ Command Line Tool.

-These steps have been verified to work on Ubuntu 22.04.3 LTS.
+The code snippets used in this article are from the [simple_converter Linux sample](https://github.com/avblocks/avblocks-cpp/tree/main/samples/linux/simple_converter).
+This sample takes H.264/AVC video and AAC audio in MP4 container as input and converts them to H.265/HEVC video and AAC audio in MP4 container.

 ## Test that you have all tools installed